Last updated on February 20, 2025

-We’re lying to ourselves if we don’t admit that Magic is an expensive hobby.
+We’re lying to ourselves if we don’t admit how expensive of a hobby Magic can be.
 I shudder at the thought of my significant other finding out how much I spent during my last prerelease weekend.
-Thankfully there are ways to mitigate the cost of deckbuilding, and no, they don’t involve skipping meals to save some scratch for a new card.
+Thankfully there are ways to mitigate the cost of your deck when deckbuilding, and no, they don’t involve skipping meals to save some scratch for a new card.

 The tips I’m presenting today won’t help you pocket a fancy near-mint judge promo Gaea's Cradle, but they just might get you playing a new budget Commander deck by the time your next Friday Night Magic rolls around.
 Let's jump right in!